TidalScale/R_benchmark_test/README.md

 This software test requires the following software:

 * CentOS 6.5
-* Revolution R Enterprise 3.1 (but this should work fine on revolution R Open)
+* Revolution R Enterprise 3.1 (but this should work fine on Revolution R Open)

 ## Downloading the Test Data